 Disarmament, Demobilisation and Reintegration (DDR), to which repatriation is often added (DDRR), is a process aimed at stabilisation and is often a part of a broader Security Sector Reform (SSR) process.
-In its initial inception, DDR was exclusively focused on the ex-combatants themselves, but it has since become clear that interventions must also target host communities to ensure that an enabling environment, politically and economically, is created for DDR to succeed and produce lasting results.
 Further, in today's realities, DDR & SSR efforts often take place in contexts where combatants are members of groups listed as terrorist organisations, which requires a shift in policies and practice.
+Prevention of violent extremism, prevention of radicalisation and support to community security programming and small arms and light weapon control or management, are pertinent topics in the stabilisation programming covered under this desk.

 Transition International provides expertise on the above with the following services: